RedHatNordicsSA/learnlinux/README.md

 # Welcome to the lab
-Welcome to a hands on lab teaching some of the important basics of Red Hat Enterprise Linux.
+Welcome to a hands on introduction to some of the important basics of Red Hat Enterprise Linux.

+This guide does not assume that you know Linux.
+Neither is it a complete introductions to everything.
+It will hopefully work as a foundation for you, as you go on to learn more 😃

 This includes:
 ```
 * Command line fundamentals